trafiklab/trafiklab.se/content/docs/using-trafiklab-data/using-gtfs-files/the-protobuf-file-format.md

 ```

-Every field is described: whether or not it is optional, the data type, and the position in the binary data (which is
+Every field is described: whether it is optional, the data type, and the position in the binary data (which is
 needed to decode the file).
 Note that these schemes are not meant as a specification for the information/content, but
-as a specification for the serialisation and deserialisation.
+as a specification for the serialization and deserialisation.
 If you are looking for the GTFS-RT specification (not the
 protobuf scheme), you can find it [here](https://developers.google.com/transit/gtfs-realtime).

 {{% info %}} The GTFS Realtime protobuf scheme can be found